-California heritage institutions can request a free emergency preparedness assessment by filling out an online form, emailing [email protected], or calling 855-501-3020.
+California heritage institutions can request free consulting services by filling out an online form, emailing [email protected], or calling 855-501-3020.

-A team of heritage preservation consultants based in California conducts on-site visits for participating organizations and delivers a summary report that documents the organization's current state of emergency preparedness.
+A team of emergency preparedness consultants based in California conduct free, on-site emergency preparedness assessments for participating organizations and deliver a summary report that documents the organization's current state of emergency preparedness.

 Each report includes recommendations for mitigating risks, taking emergency preparedness actions, and completing a disaster plan, thereby providing each with tools to better protect their collections in an emergency, ensuring that California’s cultural heritage is preserved into the future.